bewiwi/gpol/README.md

 With root user
 >\#bash install.sh http://gpol/

-Now you can see the computer in the web interface and in the next login of the user you can see the user.
+Now you can see the computer in the web interface and at the next login of the user you can see the user.

 Log
 ====